MoceanAPI/monday-item/README.md

 15. **Why my SMS failed to deliver ?**

 You may have set an invalid sender id, alphanumeric sender id must be less than 12 characters, numeric sender id must be less than 16 characters.
-Another common issue is you did not specify the correct phone number format including country code. eg: Country 60 for country malaysia, 60123456789
+Another common issue is you did not specify the correct phone number format including country code. eg: Country code 60 for country malaysia, 60123456789

 **Did not find what you're looking for ?**